 An online sampling of the vast collection of quilts at the Vermont Historical Society.

 The Leahy Library of the Vermont Historical Society is located in the old Spaulding School in Barre and houses a vast collection of photographs, postcards, maps, broadsides, and videos.
 Some of this collection, which provides a visual record of the state's past, has been made accessable online.
-Please click a link to visit our online Image Collection and Moving Images Collection; you can also use the Library drop down menu found at the top of the screen.
+Please click a link to visit our online Image Collection and Moving Images Collection.